 a.
 Write a program that prompts the user for two integer numbers (called number1_int and number2_int) and two floating-point numbers (called number1_float and number2_float).
+Please note that you must place the #define CRT_SECURE_NO_WARNINGS statement, show below, at the top of your file.
 The code for declaring the variables and prompting the user is given below (please copy the code into your .c file):